 Study your Haynes Owners Workshop Manual beforehand, away from the workshop.
 Make sure you leave nothing to chance and understand exactly what the job involves.

 This is where you have an advantage over a professional mechanic who is often working against the clock.
-Set aside all the time you need to do the job.
+Set aside more time than you think you will need to do the job.

-If you need any parts, make sure you get them now rather than having to break off from the job, interrupting your concentration and causing you stress, especially if they aren’t all available.
+If you need any parts, make sure you get them beforehand, rather than having to take a break in the middle of the job.
+Having to stop and make a parts run interrupts your concentration and causes you stress, especially if the parts aren’t all readily available.

 Prepare your working space

-De-clutter the area and have your tools laid out ready, just like an operating theatre.
-That includes having waste fluid containers at the ready, as well as all spare parts.
+De-clutter the area and have the tools you think you need laid out and ready, just like an operating theater.
+That includes having waste fluid containers at the ready, as well as all replacement parts.

 Dress for the job

 Working on your car is a messy and potentially dangerous business, so dress for it.
-Remove or secure any loose clothing that might get entangled in moving parts such as the drive belt.
-If you’re going to be loosening or lifting heavy components, wear strong shoes or boots.
+Remove or secure any loose clothing that might get entangled in moving parts such as the belts or fan.
+The floor and get slippery, and parts and tools can be heavy, so wear sturdy shoes or boots, with oil resistant soles.

 Tie back long hair